apify/crawlee/README.md

   </li>
   <li>
-    Additionally, the package provides various helper functions to simplify running your code on the Apify cloud platform and thus take advantage of its pool of proxies, job scheduler, data storage, etc.
+    Additionally, the package provides various helper functions to simplify running your code on the Apify Cloud and thus take advantage of its pool of proxies, job scheduler, data storage, etc.
     For more information,
     see the <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest">Apify SDK Programmer's Reference</a>.